-5. RETIREMENT, RESIGNATION OR TERMINATION WITH OR WITHOUT CAUSE
+6. RETIREMENT, RESIGNATION OR TERMINATION BEFORE A VESTING DATE

-If you retire, resign or your employment otherwise terminates before the third anniversary of the Award Date, other than on account of death, disability, Divestiture (as described below) or Change in Control (as described below), whether voluntarily (including pursuant to a voluntary separation or layoff window program) or involuntarily by action of the Corporation and in the latter case whether with or without Cause, you will forfeit your RSUs and the related DDEs on the date of your termination.
+Except where prohibited by law, if you retire, resign or your employment otherwise terminates before a Vesting Date, other than on account of death, total disability, layoff (as described above), Divestiture (as described below) or Change in Control (as described below), you will forfeit your unvested RSUs and the associated DDEs on the date of your termination.